Students with Disabilities

 - To abide by the College Student Conduct Standards.

-Students who need reasonable accommodations must meet with a DSPS counselor to complete an application, determine educational limitations and services needed, and complete an academic accommodation plan.
+Students who need reasonable accommodations must submit disability documentation and complete the DSPS application, then meet with a DSPS counselor to determine educational limitations and services needed, and complete an academic accommodation plan.

 Contact the DSPS Office